 A great example of this is Cigna Corporation.
 Cigna Corporation invested millions of dollars in its Education Reimbursement Program (ERP).
 By the end of 2014, ERP resulted in a staggering 129% increase in ROI as a result of the avoided talent management and recruitment costs.

-Offering tuition reimbursement can be a great way to build your company's reputation.
-It shows that you are dedicated to helping your employees learn and grow.
-Even if you have a minimum-wage team that doesn't need more advanced skills, you can offer education assistance with wide eligibility parameters for your employees to obtain a higher education.
+Offering tuition reimbursement can be a great way to build your company’s reputation.
+It shows that you are dedicated to helping your employees learn and grow on the job.
+Even if you have a minimum-wage pay team that doesn’t need more advanced skills, you can offer education assistance with wide eligibility parameters for your employees to obtain higher tools in the industry.

-For instance, Walmart and McDonald's have tuition reimbursement plans, which offer them good public relations stories when hiring minimum-wage workers.
-These programs are used as a way for employees to improve their situations in life.
+For instance, Walmart and McDonald’s have tuition reimbursement plans, which offer them good public relations stories when hiring minimum wage worker positions.
+These programs are used as a way for experienced employees to improve their situations in life.

 5. Strengthens your Company

-Relevant coursework can sharpen workers' skills and know-how, strengthening the company and growing your workforce.
-Your employees will be more educated with a development in their soft skills as well as more specialized skills.
-With more knowledge, your employees will increase their performance and productivity which translates to more value for your company.
+Relevant coursework can sharpen workers’ skills and know-how, strengthening the company and growing your workforce.
+Your employees will be more educated with development in their soft skills as well as more specialized skills sites.
+With more knowledge, your employees will increase their performance and productivity which translates to more hiring value for your company.

 Employers can also overcome any workforce talent gaps by educating employees they already have.
-Only 11% of employers strongly agreed that graduating students have the skills and competencies that their businesses need.
+Only 11% of employers strongly agreed that graduating students have the skills and competencies that the hiring business needs.